 Following on from our last article of 27 April 2020 on cash flow considerations, we now outline in this article the “must-have” information required to prepare a Cash flow Forecast, an item which is always asked for by potential lenders and which causes the most headaches for businesses to prepare.

-The importance of a cash flow forecast cannot be overstated, as it indicates whether the business has seriously looked at its cash flow needs logically and systematically and has built in factors to take account of uncertainty, so crucial in the volatile climate that exists currently, where future demand is
+The importance of a cash flow forecast cannot be overstated, as it indicates whether the business has seriously looked at its cash flow needs logically and systematically and has built in factors to take account of uncertainty, so crucial in the volatile climate that exists currently, where future demand is so unpredictable.

 In our experience the information listed below will enable a skilful preparer, either in-house or with the help of an external accountant, to put together a cash flow forecast that would satisfy a lender and its underwriters (it is assumed that it will form part of a properly put together pack that facilitates a lender to make a complete assessment without undue reference back to the company):